 96 hours of instruction in reading, math, science, chess, swimming, and maker's space, an engineering program

-Two field trips to Birmingham, AL where students visited the Birmingham Museum of Art and the Birmingham Zoo
+Three field trips to Birmingham, AL where students visited the Birmingham Museum of Art, the Birmingham Zoo, and the Civil Rights Institute

 Free breakfast and lunch served to every student every day